 If you’re looking for a cheap wetsuit for your next warm water adventure, this Hevto Guardian option is a great one to consider.

-The Oneill’s men’s Reactor full length suit is much the same as the shorty version and a great entry level wetsuit for those who want a full suit from a trusted brand.
+The Oneill’s men’s Reactor-2 full length is much the same as the shorty version and a great entry level option for those who want a full suit from a trusted brand.

 This full length Reactor wetsuit, just like the shorty, is made from 100% neoprene with a 100% nylon lining.
-The 2mm thick wetsuit is made using 30% fluidflex material (in the shoulders and sleeves) and 70% fluid foam material, giving it both flexibility and comfort.
+At 2mm thick, it is made using 30% fluidflex material (in the shoulders and sleeves) and 70% fluid foam material, giving it both flexibility and comfort.
 This suit comes in a choice of six different colors, so you’re sure to find something you like.

 Flatlock seams are strategically placed with the wearer’s comfort in mind, which also helps to reduce chafing and rubbing.
 This suit also features a fully adjustable super seal neck, krypto knee pads for extra protection and a back zipper with a long cord to get the suit on alone easily.

-The Oneill’s women’s Reactor full length suit is much the same as the men’s version and a great entry level wetsuit for anyone who wants a full suit from a well-known brand.
+The Oneill’s women’s Reactor-2 full length suit is much the same as the men’s version and a great entry level wetsuit for anyone who wants a full suit from a well-known brand.

-This ladies wetsuit, just like the men’s Reactor, is made from 100% neoprene and is a 2mm thick wetsuit made with 30% fluidflex material (in the shoulders and sleeves) and 70% fluid foam material, giving it both flexibility and comfort.
-This suit comes in a choice of four colors, so you’re sure to find something to suit your personal style.
+This ladies wetsuit, just like the men’s Reactor-2, is made from 100% neoprene and is 2mm thick made with 30% fluidflex material (in the shoulders and sleeves) and 70% fluid foam material, giving it both flexibility and comfort.
+It comes in a choice of four colors, so you’re sure to find something you like.

 Flatlock seams are strategically placed away from any paddle zones to help to reduce chafing and rubbing as well as increase mobility.
 This suit also features a fully adjustable super seal neck, krypto knee pads for extra durability, and a back zipper with a long cord and water resistant closure.

-If you need a women’s full length wetsuit from a trusted brand, the O’Neill Reactor is a great entry level suit for warm water conditions.
+If you need a women’s full length wetsuit from a trusted brand, the O’Neill Reactor-2 is a great entry level choice for warm water.

 The Best Cool Water Full Length Wetsuits